Press-fit plumbing

 No hot works

-No blowtorch, no flame, and no fire risk — ideal for modern homes and older properties alike.
+No blowtorch, no flame, no fire risk — safer for your home and cleaner on finished surfaces.

 Fast & tidy